D16 GROUP LUSH-101 – TOTAL PACKAGE

-Again, some slight colour tint variation would help identify sections as the white on grey GUI looks to clump everything into one big mass of faders and knobs.
+Again, some slight colour tint variation would help identify sections as the white-on-grey GUI looks to clump everything into one big mass of faders and knobs.

 The EQ is a little harsh for my taste, but I feel the design ethos here was for colouring the sound not for corrective surgery.
 The simple 3-band filter covers high and low with a sweeping mid.
-The high end can get very fizzy when pushed; great for effect, not so much for the ears.
+The high end can get very fizzy when pushed; great for effect, but not so much for the ears.

 Each layer has a channel compressor which sounds surprisingly nice, even when pushed pretty hard.
 It bites when hit hard, but I still really like the sound of it.
 Unfortunately, there are no gain reduction indicators so you’re left to judge everything by ear.

 The effects section is outstanding, especially the reverb device.
-The included presets are all well tailored for synth tones and mostly all work well.
+The included presets are all well-tailored for synth tones and mostly all work well.

 Applying any of the effects to even a simple sine wave I was able to create excellent leads from just using the mixers compressor, EQ and effect processors alone.

 Each of the effect processors has a dedicated bus channel with character EQ, which is a nice touch.

 The only thing missing is a master bus compressor and possibly a global saturation processor to glue everything together.
 You can easily add such 3rd party effects in your DAW, but I think something tailored for the synth would have rounded out the whole package perfectly.